 "The Sévigné Private hospital in Rennes offers oncology, haematology, surgical and emergency services for more an 20,000 patients a year, covering trauma and orthopaedics, thoracic, abdominal, urological, ophthalmic, reconstructive (breast) and ENT surgery.
 It has a mixed surgical and medical perioperative department, with eight beds dedicated to postoperative continuous care, plus eight in intensive care.
 These are almost exclusively used for patients who have undergone complex thoracic, abdominal and or orthopaedic or spinal procedures, and trauma patients.

-The site’s team of 15 anaesthetists take daily charge of patients in the emergency department, intensive care and surgical theaters, as well as those needing perioperative consultations.
+The site’s team of 15 anaesthetists take daily charge of patients in the emergency department, intensive care and surgical theaters, as well as those needing perioperative care perioperative consultations.
 We routinely use ultrasound for venous access, regional anaesthesia, and cardiac and pulmonary evaluations, performing upwards of 40 procedures every day on our point-of-care equipment; it is an essential tool for today’s anaesthetist, helping them to care for patients and follow recent recommendations.

 Historically, anaesthetists first began to use point-of-care ultrasound for guiding regional anaesthesia and, in the last five years, they have become knowledgeable and skilful in is different approach to performing and interpreting scans at the patients’ bedside.
 We now use point-of-care ultrasound to answer complex questions about our patients.